Halifax Gibbet: Background

-The Gibbet Law may have been a last vestige of the Anglo-Saxon custom of infangtheif, which allowed landowners to enforce summary justice on thieves within the boundaries of their estates.
+The Gibbet Law may have been a last vestige of the Anglo-Saxon custom of infangthief, which allowed landowners to enforce summary justice on thieves within the boundaries of their estates.
 Samuel Midgley in his Halifax and its Gibbet-Law Placed in a True Light, published in 1761, states that the law dates from a time "not in the memory of man to the contrary".
 It may have been the consequence of rights granted by King Henry III to John de Warenne (1231–1304), Lord of the Manor of Wakefield.
 Such baronial jurisdiction was by no means unusual in medieval England and was described in the 11th-century legal text entitled De Baronibus, qui suas habent curias et consuetudines (Concerning the barons who have their courts of law and customs).
 Neither was the decapitation of convicted felons unique to Halifax; the earls of Chester amongst others also exercised the right to "behead any malefactor or thief, who was apprehended in the action, or against whom it was made apparent by sufficient witness, or confession, before four inhabitants of the place", recorded as the Custom of Cheshire.

 A commission appointed by King Edward I in 1278 reported that there were at that time 94 privately owned gibbets and gallows in use in Yorkshire, including one owned by the Archbishop of York.
 What was unusual about Halifax was that the custom lingered on there for so long after it had been abandoned elsewhere.

 Suspected thieves were detained in the custody of the lord of the manor's bailiff, who would summon a jury of 16 local men "out of the most wealthy and best reputed", four each from four local townships.
 The jury had only two questions to decide on: were the stolen goods found in the possession of the accused, and were they worth at least 13d.
 The jury, the accused, and those claiming that their property had been stolen, were brought together in a room at the bailiff's house.
 No oaths were administered and there was no judge or defence counsel present; each side presented their case, and the jury decided on guilt or innocence.